Augustinian, built in 1258.

 Capella del Manto.
 Named for the fresco of

-The Madonna della Misericordia which is now in Capella del Sacro
+The Madonna della Misericordia which has been in the Capella del Sacro

-arches and vaults is 14th century, with a lunette fresco of St Anne and St
+arches and vaults is 14th century, with a lunette fresco of The Meeting

-Joachim at the Golden Gate by Domenico Beccafumi from 1512.
+of Anna and Joachim at the Golden Gate (1512) by Domenico Beccafumi from 1512.